EXPRESSCLUSTER/Cluster-Set/doc/ECX_2_cluster_one_shared_disk.md

                           +-----------------+
 ```

-## Host servers' spec
+## Worker Cluster Servers' spec

 - Windows Server 2019 Datacenter (Desktop Experience)
 - 1 CPU
 - 8GB RAM
 - 2 NICs
-- 2 HDDs, GB for OS and GB for EC-VM
+- 2 HDDs, 10 GB for OS and GB for VM

 ## Setup procedure
 ### Create ECX Server & AD server
-- Open network adapter settings and set an IP address for each vEthernet adapter.
+- Open network adapter settings and set an IP address.
 - Join servers to a domain and configure the firewall of the domain.
-- Login to the domain account.
+- Login to Worker Cluster by using domain account.

-Subsequent procedures should be performed using the domain account.

 ### Installing Hyper-V

-Open **Server Manager** and click **Add roles and features** from the dashboard.
+Open **Server Manager** and click **Add roles and features** from the dashboard in Worker Cluster.
-- Check **Hyper-V** under **Server Roles**.
+1. Check **Hyper-V** under **Server Roles**.
-- Create one virtual switch for external access.
+2. Create one virtual switch for external access.
-- Check **Allow this server to send and receive live migrations of virtual machines**.
+3. Check **Allow this server to send and receive live migrations of virtual machines**.
 	- Select **Use Credential Security Support Provider (CredSSP)**.
-- VM's default location can be configured iSCSI disk.
+4. VM's default location can be configured iSCSI disk.

 After completing Hyper-V installation, configure Hyper-V settings in Hyper-V Manager.
 - Create Virtual Switches in Virtual Switch Manager.